shadowbq/matrix.dot.files/docs/README.os.macos.md

 ## Iterm

 There are a few itermcolor schemes.
-Make sure to also set your font if you are using powerline.
+Make sure to also set your font to a powerline compliant one if you are using powerline.

+`.matrix/os/Darwin/opt/*.itermcolors`

 ## Bins